 - a.
-Unlike output indicators, result indicators do not include milestone (2024) targets.
-Step 2 therefore is only applicable for the 2029 target setting. - b.
+Unlike output indicators, if the operation does not fit with any of the result indicators under the SO being targeted by this Call, the operation may still possibly be suitable for EU funding (depending on if it fits with the objectives that the Programme wishes to achieve). - b.
 Result indicators include a reference year.
 The baseline is set at zero since result indicators have to always be linked to the support of the Fund and therefore contextual information about the situation prior to the Programme is not relevant.
 The methodology for result indicators has been prescribed by MA in line with the European Commission's Indicator Fiches.
 However, beneficiaries are instructed to provide an explanation of the methodology used to determine the calculations to measure their indicator achievements.